JessMog/Market-Basket-Analysis-Using-R/README.md

 ## Algorithm

 Apriori: A widely used algorithm for frequent itemset mining.
 It employs an iterative approach to discover frequently occurring itemsets and generate association rules.
+## Benefits of Market Basket Analysis

+- Improved Sales and Revenue: By identifying frequently bought-together items, retailers can strategically place them, recommend complementary products, and develop targeted promotions.
+- Enhanced Customer Experience: Personalized recommendations based on purchase history can lead to a more satisfying shopping experience.
+- Optimized Inventory Management: Market basket analysis helps identify popular and slow-moving items, allowing for better inventory control.
+- Data-Driven Decision Making: Retailers can leverage insights to make informed decisions about product placement, marketing campaigns, and store layout.

 - Sources and Refrence - https://www.turing.com/kb/market-basket-analysis